0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

 ```

 ## More work to be done
-Since the ```IOCTL_KS_PROPERTY``` - ```KSSTATE_RUN``` is sent from the audio engine, all requests seem as if they were originated from it.
-We need a to find  way to construct context and identify the recording process.
+The ```IOCTL_KS_PROPERTY``` - ```KSSTATE_RUN``` is sent from the audio engine, thus all requests seem as if they were originated from it.
+We need a to find  way to construct context back to the recording process.
 Let's take a closer look at the subsystem's components, with our driver involved:
 <img src="{{ site.url }}{{ site.baseurl }}/images/AudioGuardFlow.png" alt="">

+## IAudioClient->Start under the hood
 The following is a sample code for using the ```IAudioClient``` interface to record input from a connected microphone and save it to a .wav file:
 ```cpp
     hr = CoInitializeEx(NULL, COINIT_SPEED_OVER_MEMORY);